-The InterdepenDance collective is passionate about Disability Justice and interconnections among communities.
-We are a peer network of artists who are active in cross-disability / interabled dance, and who experience barriers in the arts.
+The InterdepenDance Collective is passionate about Disability Justice and interconnections among communities.
+We are a group of artists who are active in cross-disability dance, and who experience barriers in the arts.
+The group was started by dancers mostly based in Lekwungen homelands and the islands region.

-We are organizing learning opportunities for 2020, including workshops with awesome mentors and a Disability Justice Arts learning collective starting in April.
-We are mostly gathering online through the Zoom platform, so that colleagues in many places can join sessions.
-Currently, most people involved live on the West Coast of Turtle Island.
+We are organizing learning opportunities for 2020-2021, including workshops with awesome mentors, and a Disability Justice Arts learning collective that brings together creative people who have lived experience of disability, ongoing health conditions or who experience barriers in the arts.
+We are mostly gathering online through the Zoom platform, so that colleagues across Turtle Island can join events.

 The group is committed to ongoing learning around decolonial practices, Indigenous sovereignty, intersectional Disability Justice in/through dance, multigenerational collaborating, and prioritizing the leadership of Indigenous, Black, People of Colour, Deaf, Mad, Spoonie, Sick, Crip, Disabled, Two-Spirit, trans, non-binary, gender-expansive and queer artists and communities.

-Place-based: Info about in-person workshops will be shared on the ‘integrated dance – south island’ listserv, which is for updates about local all abilities dance opportunities.
+Place-based: When in-person activities resume, info about in-person workshops will be shared on the ‘integrated dance – south island’ listserv, which is for updates about local all abilities dance opportunities.

-If you would like your email added to either listserv, or if you are interested in connecting with the group, contact Joanne.
+To sign up for the listserv, if you are interested in connecting with the group, contact Joanne.

 The collective was co-founded in September 2019 by dancers mostly based in Lekwungen homelands, including Claire (Dance & Theatre Artist), Lea (Dance Artist & Facilitator), Luka (Writer & Performing Artist), Tiffany (Embrace Arts), and Joanne (Creative Momentum).
 The idea for the group emerged in spring 2019 through a dance project that was in collaboration with the Victoria Disability Resource Centre.